tensorflow/text/README.md

 ## Unicode

 Most ops expect that the strings are in UTF-8.
-If your using a different encoding, you can use the core tensorflow transcode op to transcode into UTF-8.
+If you're using a different encoding, you can use the core tensorflow transcode op to transcode into UTF-8.
 You can also use the same op to coerce your string to structurally valid UTF-8 if your input could be invalid.